wlgn123/PyGravity/README.md

 Or find them at http://russloewe.com/PyGravity/index.html
 ##### example
-Documentation illustrating an example usage can be found under ./examples/docs/PyGravity_doc.tex.
+Documentation illustrating an example usage can be found under ./docs/PyGravity_doc.tex.
 The tex file can be compiled into a PDF with

     make all clean

 Pdflatex is required.

-There is some at ./docs/PyGravity.pdf but it is sorely outdated
 #### Features
 Loading a set of objects from a CSV file, adjusting precision, adjusting time interval.